 - Loss of enjoyment of life

-The effect of a bicycle accident often goes beyond financial costs.
-Non-economic damages are about how your injuries have affected you.
-Since these losses are not easy to calculate, it’s best to get help from an experienced lawyer.
+The effect of such an accident often goes beyond financial costs.
+Under Georgia law, non-economic damages are about how your bodily harm has affected you.
+Since losses related to pain and suffering are not easy to calculate, it’s best to get help from an experienced bicycle accident lawyer.

 Wrongful Death Damages

-Unfortunately, severe bicycle accidents can result in death.
+Unfortunately, severe accidents related to riding a bike can result in death.
 If a loved one died in a bike accident, you might have a wrongful death case.
 Specific family members can seek damages on behalf of the deceased loved one (Georgia Code Section 51-4-2).

 Those who might bring a wrongful death suit include: